mgkprod/magenta-database/README.md

 Spotify-like for MAGENTA songs.

-Built with Vue.js, Inertia.js, Tailwind CSS and Laravel 8.
+Built with Vue.js, Inertia.js, Tailwind CSS and Laravel.

 ## Demo